-As it turns out, the art of persuasion isn’t strictly reserved for clever Jedi, looking to elude droid-seeking Storm Troopers on Tatooine.
-Words and concepts when used in just the right way are more powerful than we think, and in a world full of distractions and conflicting priorities where competing for our customer’s attention has never been harder, mastering some of these tactics is critical for modern sales professionals.
+As it turns out, the art of persuasion isn’t strictly reserved for clever Jedi, looking to elude droid-seeking Storm Troopers.
+Words and concepts when used in just the right way are more powerful than we think.
+And in a world full of distractions and conflicting priorities where competing for our customer’s attention has never been harder, mastering some of these tactics is critical for modern sales professionals.

 Certain words and phrases simply have magical powers.
 The word because is one of them.
-In a sentence, a conjunctive because triggers the listener’s brain to say, “Oh, the thing I’m going to hear after this word will be a justification for the thing I heard before it,” and the magical way this word works can be a formidable ally in your sales efforts!
+In a sentence, a conjunctive because triggers the listener’s brain to say, “Oh, the thing I’m going to hear after this word will be a justification for the thing I heard before it,” and the magical way this word works can be a formidable ally in your objection handling efforts!

-For example, the aforementioned book references a study led by behavioral scientist Ellen Langer where people making photocopies were asked by the stranger next in line if they could go ahead of them.
+For example, in the bestselling book Yes!
+50 Scientifically Proven Ways to Be Persuasive (one of my top sales reads) the authors reference a study led by behavioral scientist Ellen Langer where people making photocopies were asked by the stranger next in line if they could go ahead of them.
 When asked simply if they could use the photocopier (i.e. “Excuse me, I have 5 pages.
 May I use the machine?”)
 60% of people complied with the request.
 However, when a reason was given using the word because (i.e. “May I use the photocopier because I’m in a rush”), compliance skyrocketed to 94%.
 What’s more amazing, even when the reason provided was poor (i.e. “May I use the photocopier because I need to make copies” — duh!), compliance remained at about the same level, 93%.

 Reciprocity is one of the oldest and most powerful forces in business.
 It’s an incentive-based behavioral equation; I want something from you and in exchange, I offer something in return.
-For example, I want my kids to brush their teeth and go to bed on time without fuss, and in exchange, I may offer extended TV time the next day.
+For example, I want my kids to brush their teeth and go to bed on time without a fuss, and in exchange, I may offer extended TV time the next day.
 Simple, right?
 Well as it turns out, the order of operation here is more important than we think!

-In the earlier example of hotel towel reuse, the researchers hoped to promote guest compliance by offering to donate a portion of the energy savings to a not for profit environmental protection organization.
+In the earlier example of hotel towel reuse, the researchers hoped to promote guest compliance by offering to donate a portion of the energy savings to a not-for-profit environmental protection organization.
 A “You do this for me, I’ll do that for you” proposition similar to my children’s bedtime routine.
 Interestingly, this incentive resulted in no additional degree of compliance with the request.
-However, when the researchers reversed the order of the incentive by stating that they had already donated a portion of the anticipated savings to the not for profit environmental protection organization, the degree of cooperation increased by 45%!
+However, when the researchers reversed the order of the incentive by stating that they had already donated a portion of the anticipated savings to the not-for-profit environmental protection organization, the degree of cooperation increased by 45%!

 What this means in a business context is that as sales professionals we should be focused on adding value to our customers at every interaction in advance of any ask.
-For example, instead of pinging your prospects with the all too familiar “Just checking in,” emails or phone calls, why not send them an article or business book you feel they’d enjoy? (i.e. the “just thinking of you” approach).
-Or how about making an introduction to a like-minded customer or third-party expert that can help them in their role?
+For example, instead of pinging your prospects with the all too familiar “Just checking in,” emails or phone calls, why not send them a third-party article, study, or business book you feel they’d enjoy? (i.e. the “just thinking of you” approach).
+Or how about making an introduction to a like-minded customer or third-party expert who can help them in their role?
 There are dozens of things you can do to add value to that customer and build reciprocity, but the key is whatever you do, it has to be no strings attached.
 While you hope that one day the other party will reciprocate the favor (i.e. give you access to their business or ultimately make a purchase), your gesture needs to stand alone as a value-added experience whether they do or not.

 3. Deliver your message with conviction!

 It’s amazing how many simple yet powerful persuasion tactics can be used in support of our sales efforts.
 Backed by science and the study of human behavior, there’s no reason not to use them early and often in the field.
-Don’t believe me?
-I find your lack of faith disturbing…